Mar Vista Animal Medical Center

 Avoid supplementation with vitamin C. Vitamin C is converted to Oxalic acid which modifies into oxalate.
 Be careful of pet vitamin supplements.

-In 2-4 weeks, a urinalysis is performed to see if there are calcium oxalate crystals present (there should not be), if the urine is dilute (the specific gravity of the urine should be less than 1.020), and if the urine pH is alkaline (it should be 6.8-7.5).
+After 2-4 weeks on a prevention diet, a urinalysis is performed to see if there are calcium oxalate crystals present (there should not be), if the urine is dilute (the specific gravity of the urine should be less than 1.020), and if the urine pH is alkaline (it should be 6.8-7.5).

 Oxalate crystals